Camping and cruising through the stunning interior of Portugal delivers a slideshow of natural splendor that offers an alternative to coastal travel.

 Continue to Lamego, which boasts a terrific campsite on top of the hill with fine views.
 A short stroll from the campsite is the Sanctuary of our Lady of Remedies, a hilltop church with a vast, ornate staircase that flows down the hillside to the town below.

 – A morning infusion

 Begin with the organic herbal tea company Ervital (in nearby Mezio).
 A recent winner of a Great Taste Award in London, this top-notch local tea producer creates incredible infusions from its list of around 100 different herbs.

 Next up, is a superb local museum, the Linen Museum in the rural settlement of Padrão da Légua.
 From winnowing to weaving, it lovingly depicts the full process of linen making.

 Continue to the ancient Roman city of Viseu (known as the “Garden City” because of its attractive public gardens) and take a stroll around the National Grao Vasco Museum – home to some of the best works of the sixteenth-century Renaissance painter Vasco Fernandes.

 Travel on to Coimbra (okay, okay, it’s not quite on the route), where there are numerous campsite options.
-One of the best located is Parque Verde do Mondego, perched right on the banks of the Mondego river.
+One of the best locations in Parque Verde do Mondego, perched right on the banks of the Mondego River.